gleam-lang/website/cheatsheets/gleam-for-elm-users.md

 Elm and Gleam have similar goals of providing a robust and sound type system with a friendly and approachable set of features.

 They have some differences in their output and focus.
-Where Elm compiles to JavaScript, Gleam compiles to Erlang, and where Elm is best suited for front-end browser based applications, Gleam initially targets back-end and server-side application development.
+Where Elm compiles to JavaScript, Gleam compiles to both Erlang and JavaScript, and where Elm is best suited for front-end browser based applications, Gleam targets back-end and front-end application development.

 Another area in which Elm and Gleam differ is around talking to other languages.
 Elm does not provide user-defined foreign function interfaces for interacting